folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :::
 ::::

 ## Normalization GUI

-**Our goal in this process is to fit a curve through the star’s continuum in every spectral order.
-With that, we can normalize the continuum by dividing the observation by the fit curve.
-This creates a ‘common line’ (a flat horizontal line at y = 1) about which we can consistently measure the properties of spectral lines.**
+**Our goal is to fit a low order polynomial through "good" continuum points in every spectral order.
+The continuum can then be normalized by dividing the observation by the fit.
+This creates a ‘common line’ (a flat horizontal line at y = 1) which can be used to consistently measure the properties of the spectral lines.**

-Now let’s use the normalization GUI on our data.
-This normalization code utilizes the text format spectrum that would have been produced in the first steps (it was built around LibreESPRIT reduced data).
-You can run the code in the command line with:
+Open the normalization GUI from the command line with
 ```
 normplot <observation_file.s>
 ```